Austin-Huang1014/Object-Detection/CNN/Datasets/readme.txt

-Put train and test data folder at here and name 'train_data' and 'test_data'
+Put train and test data folders at here and name 'train_data' and 'test_data'